AndreasKaratzas/circuit-simulation/README.md

     * `0`: logic zero
     * `1`: logic one
     * `x`: don't care value.
 During simulation, the `x` is interpreted as `2`.
+3. `.fau`: This file contains information about the fault nodes and its struck at value of a particular circuit.
+Each line in this file is about the single stuck-at fault.
+Example:
+    * `3\1` &#8594; gate with the id `3` has struck-at the value `1`

 ### Exercises